 CASA stands for Court Appointed Special Advocate; a non-profit organization that is a tax-exempt 501 (c) 3 charity that recruits, trains and supports volunteers to represent the best interests of abused and neglected children in the courtroom and other settings.
 We are one of 933 organizations that provide similar services in juvenile courts across the United States.

 Each CASA organization is independent and is governed by a local board of directors.
 The national CASA organization provides support and coordinates information for all CASA chapters.
-The Tennessee CASA organization provides support to CASA programs serving the counties in the state.

 How did the CASA movement begin?

 In 1977, a Seattle juvenile court judge concerned about making drastic decisions with insufficient information conceived the idea of citizen volunteers speaking up for the best interest of abused and neglected children in the courtroom.
 From that first program has grown a network of almost 1,000 CASA and guardian ad litem programs that are recruiting, training and supporting volunteers in 49 states and the District of Columbia.

 CASA volunteers listen first.
 Then they act.
 Volunteers are advocates for children (newborns to 18 years of age) who are in the juvenile court system due to allegations of abuse and neglect.
 These are the most vulnerable children in our city.
 The CASA volunteer gets to know the child by talking with everyone in that child’s life: parents and relatives, foster parents, teachers, medical professionals, attorneys, social workers, and others.
 They use the information they gather to inform judges and others of what the child needs and what will be the best permanent home for them.
 Independent research has demonstrated that children with a CASA volunteer are substantially less likely to spend time in long-term foster care and less likely to reenter care.